 Experimental Films that push the boundaries of conventional storytelling.

-Latinx Cinema, films reflecting on Latinx heritage and culture, Chicana/Chicano culture, diaspora, Hispanic Heritage, AfroLatin culture in all genres.
+Latinx Cinema, films reflecting on Latinx heritage and culture, Chicana/Chicano culture, diaspora, Hispanic Heritage, and AfroLatin culture in all genres.

 Women in Film: Films by women, across all genres and formats, highlighting their unique contributions to filmmaking.